laoguowangCP/godot-statechart-sharp/docs/manual.md

 Transition node is used as child node of a non-history state.
 Parented state is the state to leave, known as "source".
 As for the state(s) to go for — known as "target(s)".
 If no target(s) is assigned, it becomes a "targetless transition".

 As mentioned, when statechart runs a step, firt it needs to select transitions from active states.
 To do this, active states are queried recursively.
-With a given event, a state first passes recursion onto its direct descendant (current state of a compound, or all non-history substate of a parallel), then deals with the returned case:
+With a given event, a state first passes recursion onto its direct child (current state of a compound, or all non-history substate of a parallel), then deals with the returned case:

-- Case "-1" : no transition selected in descendants.
+- Case "-1" : no transition selected in descendants, or there's no descendant.
 Compound or parallel state checks its own transitions.
 Return case 1 if any transition is selected, else return case -1 .
 - Case "0" : transition selected in descendants, but not all branches are covered.
 Some of the branches still ask for an enabled transition from anscestors, but expecting no confliction to selected ones.
 In this case state check its own **targetless** transitions.
 Return case 1 if any transition is selected, else return case 0 .
 - Case "1" : transition selected in descendants, and all branches are covered.
 No need to check any more.
 Return case 1 .